werdzierek/werdzierek/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Weronika.
-I study medicine in Medical University of Warsaw, Poland.
+I study medicine at Medical University of Warsaw, Poland.

 I have a huge aspire to develop some new skills in coding and expand my horizons in this field.✨